Jan 16 2025

 • Speaking of soccer, the major European leagues are streaming in all sorts of different places: the English Premier League is on Peacock, La Liga and Bundesliga are over on ESPN+, and the UEFA Champions League is airing on Paramount+ (joining Serie A).

-• In college sports, the Big Ten conference just began a new $7 billion+ rights agreement to air games on multiple broadcasters—including Fox, FS1, the Big Ten Network, CBS, NBC, and Peacock (and, notably, not on longtime league partner ESPN).
+• In college sports, the Big Ten conference began a $7 billion+ rights agreement to air games on multiple broadcasters —including Fox, FS1, the Big Ten Network, CBS, NBC, and Peacock (and, notably, not on longtime league partner ESPN) —in 2023.
+The Southeastern Conference (SEC), on the other hand, is four years into its deal with Disney and ESPN and has seen both major earnings and a boost in viewership during that time.

 Live Sports Advertising Opportunities